Skaaan/Lost-In-The-Labyrinth/README.md

-Lost in the Labyrinth Unity 3D Game for my Computer Graphics class at HTW-Berlin
+Lost in the Labyrinth: An enthralling Unity 3D game created as part of my Computer Graphics coursework at HTW-Berlin.